 Refine the mesh: Manipulate the mesh to reduce the size of the STL file and make it compatible with any solid modeling computer-aided design program.
 For the program used in the current study (Table of Materials), follow the steps below:

-Choose Refine Mesh from the toolset Utilities.
-Select the mesh object to edit.
-Reduce mesh by a factor of 0.95 to lower the end size of the mesh object.
-Resave the newly reduced file in STL format by choosing Export as….
+Import mesh and select all to edit.
+Choose Reduce from the toolset Edit.
+Then select Triangle Budget from the toolset Reduce Target.
+Reduce the Tri Count and accept changes.
+Resave the newly reduced file in STL format by choosing Export as…

-NOTE: The “Remesh” tool could also be used to reduce the size of the mesh.

 Design of custom-fit bone fixtures